 - Adhering to the eligibility criteria for teaching assistantship awards.

 - Conducting interviews for graduates or graduate students newly considered for teaching assistantship awards and using the Interview Form.

 - Developing departmental and/or course guidelines for determining teaching assistants specific responsibilities within the overall set Teaching Assistants Responsibilities

 - Ensuring that teaching assistants and course instructors abide to set Teaching Assistants Responsibilities.

 - Properly determining teaching assistants' load.
 The total load of a teaching assistant cannot exceed 30 hours/week.

 - Ensuring that teaching assistants attend training workshops held for the development of teaching assistants’ skills in teaching/learning.

 A faculty member is fully responsible for the delivery of his/her courses, labs, and/or studios.
 He/she is solely responsible for the follow-up on the progress and performance of students in the course, lab and/or studio.
 When using teaching assistants, course instructors assume the responsibility for the teaching assistants performance in assisting with their courses, labs, and/or studios.
 In this respect, course instructors are expected to:

 - Regularly meet with their teaching assistants outside of class sessions to follow up on their progress in assisting with the course.
-These meeting should take place at least once every two weeks during the semester
+These meetings should take place at least once every two weeks during the semester.

 - In cases where more than one teaching assistant is used in a course, lab and/or studio, ensure that those teaching assistants work as a team, with a clearly defined division of responsibilities where applicable.